Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

-# GSOC'24: Web-Based UI integration for BlenderBim
+# GSOC'24: Web-Based UI integration for BonsaiBIM (formerly known as BlenderBIM)

 This readme has weekly progress updates on my GSOC project during the coding period in the GSOC [timeline](https://developers.google.com/open-source/gsoc/timeline).